 SEO is crucial for getting your content in front of more people.
-Why?
-Because, over 1 billion unique searches are conducted monthly on Google as of February 2015.
-That’s a huge number!
 By upping your SEO game, your chances of being seen in results is a lot higher.
 To see how many searches are happening right now, check out Internet Live Stats, which is a live counter of Google searches happening around the world right now.

 Last week, I sat in on Liz Lockard’s webinar on how to create content that both your ideal clients and Google will love.
-The webinar, cohosted with the ever insightful Tara Gentile, helped demystify some of the biggest difficulties we perceive of SEO.
+The webinar, co-hosted with Tara Gentile, helped demystify some of the biggest perceived challenges with SEO.

-Here are the 3 simple SEO lessons from Liz Lockard you need to know
+Here are the 3 simple SEO lessons you need to know

-First, SEO is the art of getting found on Google and other search engines
+1. SEO is the art of getting found on search engines

 I’m the first to admit that SEO is not my favorite thing: nothing about it sounds fun, simple, or exciting.
-But, the way Tara and Liz spoke about SEO as an art made me feel excited, because it changed the way I looked at SEO: from something mathematical and boring, to something with artful potential and creativity.
-When Liz said that SEO is the art of getting found, it made a whole lotta sense, since over 1 billion searches happen every month online.
+But, the way Tara and Liz spoke about SEO as an art made me feel excited because it changed the way I looked at SEO.
+SEO went from something mathematical and boring to something with creative potential.
+When Liz said that SEO is the art of getting found, it made a whole lotta sense.
 As Liz mentioned:

 The goal with SEO isn’t just more traffic—it’s more of the RIGHT kind of traffic.

-Second, SEO doesn’t need to be hard; you just need to know who your ideal buyer is
+2. SEO doesn’t need to be hard, you just need to know who your ideal buyer is

 If you don’t know who is buying your product, or who you want to be buying your product, it’s pretty difficult to write copy, create products, and craft SEO that speaks directly to them.
 The key here is to identify exactly who your ideal buyer is.